utkarshg6/helpful/Git.md

 ### Pull

-- Pulls or downloads the commits from `remote` repository and merges them into your local branch.
+- Pulls or downloads the commits from the `remote` repository and merges them into your local branch.
 - It is two commands in one `fetch` and `merge`.

 ```zsh